MockbaTheBorg/RunCPM/readme.md

 **Preparing the RunCPM folder :**<br>
 Create a folder containing both the RunCPM executable and the CCP binaries for the system.
 CCP binaries for 64K and 60K are provided.<br>
-If using a SD card, RunCPM and its CCPs need to be on the SD card's root folder.<br>
+If using an SD card, RunCPM and its CCPs need to be in the SD card's root folder.<br>
 The 64K version CCPs will provide the maximum amount of memory possible to CP/M applications, but their addressing ranges are unrealistic in terms of emulating a real CP/M computer.<br>
 The 60K version CCPs will provide a more realistic addressing space, by keeping the CCP entry point on the same loading address it would be on a physical CP/M computer.<br>
 Other amounts of memory can be used, but this would require rebuilding the CCP binaries (sources available on disk A.ZIP).
-The CCP binaries are named with their file name extensions matching the amount of memory they run on, so for example, DRI's CCP running on 60K memory would be named CCP-DR.60K.
+The CCP binaries are named with file name extensions matching the amount of memory they run on.
+For example, DRI's CCP running on 60K memory would be named CCP-DR.60K.
 RunCPM looks for the file accordingly, depending on the amount of memory selected when it is built.<br>
 **IMPORTANT NOTE** - Starting on version 3.4, regardless of the amount of memory allocated to the CP/M system, RunCPM will still allocate 64K of RAM on the host so the BIOS is always at the same starting position.
 This favors the porting of even more different CCP codes to RunCPM.
 This also requires that, starting on version 3.4, new copies of the master disk A.ZIP, ZCPR2 CCP and ZCPR3 CCP (all provided here) are used.

 **Preparing the CP/M virtual drives :**<br>